Skip to main content

 Jennifer Miller

-Jennifer Miller is Assistant Vice Chancellor of Community Colleges at the State University of New York (SUNY) & the Executive Director, New York State Success Center.
-She provides support and leadership for the statewide activities including projects related to organizational change leadership, enrollment, operations, administration, marketing, and student success, as well as acting as a liaison for community college presidential searches.
-As the Executive Director of the NYS Success Center (www.nysssc.org), which is part of the national Jobs for the Future (JFF) Student Success Center Network, she oversees programs and activities focusing on capacity building and leadership development, as well as the development of institutional programs focused on equitable post-secondary college success.
+Jennifer Miller is the Executive Director of Professional & Continuing Education (PaCE) in the Provost’s Office at the University at Albany.
+Prior to joining PaCE in July 2025, she was the Assistant Vice Chancellor of Community Colleges at the State University of New York (SUNY) & the Executive Director, New York State Success Center from 2015-2025.
+In that role, she provided support and leadership for the statewide activities including projects related to organizational change leadership, enrollment, operations, administration, marketing, and student success, as well as acted as a liaison for community college presidential searches.
 Jennifer is a Gallup-Certified Strengths Coach.
-She has also completed the Harvard Extension School Coaching Leadership Strategies program, the Rutgers University Continuing Education School Leadership Coaching for Organizational Performance program, and the SUNY SAIL Mindful Leadership program.
+She has also completed the eCornell Change Management Certificate Program, the Harvard Extension School Coaching Leadership Strategies program, the Rutgers University Continuing Education School Leadership Coaching for Organizational Performance program, and the SUNY SAIL Mindful Leadership program.
 She holds a bachelor’s degree in Marketing and Management from Siena College, a master’s degree in Organizational Communication from the University at Albany, and an Ed.D. in Educational Leadership from Manhattanville University.

 Kim Scalzo